clairey-zx81/json-model/SPEC.md

 Note that the symbol renaming feature may allow property names starting with a `.`, which must be translated into the regular symbol before processing.

+### Regular Expression Models

+Regular expression are specified in string with the `/` sentinel: `"/regex/options"` are the strings which match the _regex_ under the provided _options_.
+For instance, `"/^susie$/i"` matches ignore-case _Susie_ strings.

+- Regular expressions should be restricted to efficient regex such as `re2`.
+  However, depending on the availibility of such regular expression engine on the target environment, other variant may be used which should support at least the re2 subset.

+- Model regular expressions are extended with option `X` (capital letter x) to allow references to string models with the following syntax: `($name:regex)`, where the regular expression after the `:` must match the named string model. `($name)` is a shortcut for `($name:.\*).

 ### Predefined Models

 String models with a `$` reference with a capitalized ASCII name are special **predefined** models: